Home > Interview > Future Façades should Address Environmental and Sustainability Issues

 In this Bluewaters Retail project, 40 cladding typologies have been developed to provide a unique appearance to each cluster of buildings

-One of our current projects in the UAE has a bespoke design for the high span curtain wall mullions that have been manufactured specifically for the project.
-This is combined with a high-performance clear glass façade, with feature frit pattern in a key element of the façade, to add further shading performance to the interior spaces.
+One of our current projects in the UAE has a bespoke design for the high-span curtain wall mullions that have been manufactured specifically for the project.
+This is combined with a high-performance clear glass façade, with a feature frit pattern in a key element of the façade, to add further shading performance to the interior spaces.
 We are also using a mesh made from a recyclable polycarbonate system and using it in a relatively new way to create a significant lighting feature element on a project under construction.